Dr Maria Gomez Martin

 Dr Maria Gomez Martin is a Dietitian and early career researcher in the School of Health Sciences at The University of Newcastle, Australia.
 She completed her Degree in Human Nutrition and Dietetics in the University of Alfonso X "El Sabio", Madrid, Spain and her Master in Clinical Nutrition and Metabolism in 2017 at the University of Barcelona, Spain.

 Dr Gomez Martin obtained her PhD from the University of Oviedo (Spain) in December 2022.
 Her research explored how diet influences the establishment of the gut microbiota during the first 3 years of life.
-Since graduating, Dr Gomez Martin's research has been focused on precision and personalized nutrition.
+Since graduating, Dr Gomez Martin's research has been focused on precision and personalised nutrition.
 This involves examining the interplay between diet and the application of multi-omic technologies, such as the dietary metabolome

 Keywords